The commandments, laws and rules within Christianity.

 4. THE COST OF SIN TO CHRISTIANS

 The details so far in this article, by and large, are accepted by the major Christian denominations.
-Essentially, the wrongdoings of those of us who accept Jesus as Lord and saviour, has been paid for through his death.
+Essentially, the wrongdoings of those of us who accept Jesus as Lord and saviour, have been paid for through his death.
 He died to save us from the cost of our own sins.

 Again, all denominations also expect that each of us Christians must make a real attempt to repent from our sinful ways.
 We must try to change ourselves for the better, whenever we knowingly backslide into wrongdoing.